Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 ## Conclusion

 There is much uncertainty about the probability of getting hacked, but I would put it in the order of 1% yearly.
-Some factors influence the probability, especially the size of the company.
+Several factors influence the probability, especially the size of the company.
 The presence of vulnerabilities does not necessarily correlate with exploitation by malicious actors.

 ## Read more